 - Switch to manual focus mode on your lens.

-- Adjust the focus using the focus ring until you see the light indicating focus in the view finder.
-Once you are sure of the focus, click your picture.
+- Adjust the focus using the focus ring until you see the light indicating focus in the viewfinder.

 Kit lens vs pro lens